cs1302uga/cs1302-ce03/README.md

 to the same location that `user1` compiled to earlier.
 Were you able to successfully compile it?
 If not, why do think you were unsuccessful?

-    **CHECKPOINT** Now we will look at directory permissions
+    **CHECKPOINT**

+### Directory Permissions

-1. `user1`: create a subdirectory within `exercise3` called `notes`.
-Inside of the `general` directory, add a file called `notes.txt`.
-Give read/write access to user, group, and other on `notes.txt`.
-What exact command did you use?
+1. `user1`: Create a subdirectory within `exercise3` called `thoughts`.
+Inside of the `thoughts` directory, add a file called `notes.txt`.
+Enable read and write permissions for group and other on `notes.txt`.
+Make a note of the octal mode for each of the following so that you can `chmod` them back in later steps, if requested:

-1. `user1`: change the permissions of the `exercise3` and `thoughts` directories to 755.
+  * `exercise3`
+  * `exercise3/thoughts`
+  * `exercise3/thoughts/notes.txt`

+1.

+1. `user2`: Attempt to add another note to the end of `user1`'s `notes.txt` file.
+Were you able to successfully do this?
+If not, why do think you were unsuccessful?

-1. `group`:
+1.

-1. `user1`: change permissions on the `notes` directory to block any further modifications from `user1` (without changing file permissions on `Poem.txt`.
-What command did you use and why does this work?

-1. `user2`: change directory permissions.
-Ask user2 what they can/can't do now.
-Can they still read the file if they have the full path?

-1. `user1`: change directory permissions of `exercise3` to full permissions.
-Which of the following could be performed by `user2`:

-    1. Create a file?
-If so, what is the minimal change to permissions to deny this action?
-    1. Delete a file?
-If so, what is ""
-    1. Read the contents of the directory?
-If so, ""

-1. `group`: What permissions do you feel are appropriate for your home directory?
-Explain your choice.

 <hr/>

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)